learn-compsci/mathematical-techniques/content/Unit 4.md

 # Recurrences

-Let's talk about another concept that is commonly used in computer science: Recurrences.
+Let's talk about another concept that is commonly used in computer science: recurrences.

 ## A Motivating Example: Binary Search
 Let's start with a motivating example.
-You might have seen this snippet of code before, for an algorithm called binary search that looks for `key` in an array of $n$ elements:
+You might have seen this snippet of code before for an algorithm called binary search that looks for `key` in an array of $n$ elements:

 ```python
 def binary_search(arr, left, right, key):